databrickslabs/mosaic/docs/source/api/vector-format-readers.rst

 The fields of the feature will be provided as columns in the DataFrame.
 The types of the fields are coerced to most concrete type that can hold all the values.
+ALL options should be passed as String as they are provided as a Map<String,String>
+and parsed into expected types on execution.
 The reader supports the following options:

     * driverName - GDAL driver name (StringType)
-    * vsizip - if the vector files are zipped files, set this to true (BooleanType)
+    * vsizip - if the vector files are zipped files, set this to true (BooleanType) [pass as String]
-    * asWKB - if the geometry should be returned as WKB (BooleanType) - default is false
+    * asWKB - if the geometry should be returned as WKB (BooleanType) - default is false [pass as String]
-    * chunkSize - size of the chunk to read from the file per single task (IntegerType) - default is 5000
+    * chunkSize - size of the chunk to read from the file per single task (IntegerType) - default is 5000 [pass as String]
     * layerName - name of the layer to read (StringType)
-    * layerNumber - number of the layer to read (IntegerType)
+    * layerNumber - number of the layer to read (IntegerType), zero-indexed [pass as String]

 .. function:: read.format("multi_read_ogr").load(path)